10 Best Books About Drug & Alcohol Addiction

 The Story of How Thousands of Men and Women Have Recovered from Alcoholism, aka The Big Book (1939) – this seminal text, written by Bill W., laid out the 12 Step method to recovering from alcoholism.

 It’s among the bestsellers of all times, having sold more than 30 million copies and included on Time Magazine’s 100 Most Influential Books list.

-Reviewer Sally Satel writes in the Wall Street Journal, “Foremost, his story illustrates the paradox of addiction: that even though the brain is changed by drugs the brain owner is not helpless.”
+Reviewer Sally Satel writes in the Wall Street Journal, “Foremost, his story illustrates the paradox of addiction: that even though drugs change the brain, the brain owner is not helpless.”

 Lawford is also the author of the New York Times bestseller Symptoms of Withdrawal and Moments of Clarity.

-Confessions of an Unredeemed Drug Addict (1953) – originally published under the pseudonym William Lee, this hard scrabble, autobiographical novel is by William S. Burroughs.
+Confessions of an Unredeemed Drug Addict (1953) – published initially under William Lee’s pseudonym, this hardscrabble, autobiographical novel is by William S. Burroughs.
 Harvard educated and heir to a vast fortune, Burroughs is arguably the first of the addiction-memoir authors.